LesFruitsDefendus/guides/docs/source/pre-pick-guide/planning-a-harvest.md

 Once you have chosen a harvest date with the tree or vine's owner and you have found an organization to receive your fruit, you are now ready to announce the pick to our volunteers!
 We do this by publishing the picks in Saskatoon's pick calendar.

-Before publishing the pick on the calendar, go to the "Edit Harvest" page (**see Fig.F**) and verify/input the following:
+Before publishing the pick on the calendar, go to the "Edit Harvest" page (see {ref}`Fig F <fig-F>`) and verify/input the following:
-- The date and time of the pick, as determined with the owner, in 24-hour format (**Fig.P**).
+- The date and time of the pick, as determined with the owner, in 24-hour format ({ref}`Fig P <fig-P>`).
-- The number of pickers necessary (this does not need to be changed unless you've determined with the owner that more or fewer pickers will be needed) (**Fig.P**).
+- The number of pickers necessary (this does not need to be changed unless you've determined with the owner that more or fewer pickers will be needed) ({ref}`Fig P <fig-P>`).
-- The "Public announcement" section, which should include any information about the pick that you'd like to make visible to prospective pickers, e.g. you're looking for volunteers to help with transport of fruit to the beneficiary organization after the pick, or maybe the tree is particularly beautiful (**Fig.Q**).
+- The "Public announcement" section, which should include any information about the pick that you'd like to make visible to prospective pickers, e.g. you're looking for volunteers to help with transport of fruit to the beneficiary organization after the pick, or maybe the tree is particularly beautiful ({ref}`Fig Q <fig-Q>`).

   ```{admonition} Attention
   :class: warning